Careers guidance is the process that enables you to make a well-informed, realistic decision about your future career, now and in the future.

 Applying for an elective and need help with your CV or thinking ahead to your specialty applications

 We can point you to a number of resources which will help you put together a great CV.
 We also offer 15-minute appointments where you can have your CV reviewed by a member of the careers team.

 What to expect at your appointment

-It can be worthwhile to do a little preparation before you attend your appointment so that both you, and the careers adviser, get the most out of your time.
+It can be worthwhile doing a little preparation before you attend your appointment so that you get the most out of your time.
 Think about the reasons you booked the appointment and what you are hoping to achieve.
 You may want to make some notes to bring to the session to discuss with the careers adviser.